pawatsethaput/OpenBank/REST-API-V1.1.md

 _Solution: the HTTP Accept header would be the httpish way of differentiating between these two cases.
 Browser sent an Accept header of text/html.
 In this case an implementation should return the data rendered as html and the links as a-tags with title and href attributes.
 This way the API can quickly be explored and tested by a human.
 API consuming applications on the other send would send an Accept header of x-application/json in which case we'd return the json doc as is._

-_Some proposed naming changes by Jan
+_Some proposed naming changes by Jan_

-Under Bank:
+_Under Bank:
 permalink -> id
-abbreviation -> short_name
+abbreviation -> short_name_

-But note that we currently have a bank_id under transaction so we'd have to change that to bank_transaction_id ?
+_But note that we currently have a bank_id under transaction so we'd have to change that to bank_transaction_id ?_

+Thus if we want to rename a field, we should check the whole spec so we don't introduce confusion.

 - Simon_